Language Education Training Speech

 Information on why these activities are important to practice and the ways they can help to promote development.

-A written set of the activities to practice at home are given to parents so that parents can go away with a record of the activities.
+A written set of the activities to practice at home is given to parents so that parents can go away with a record of the activities.

 A record of each child’s performance and development is kept to ensure individual target adaptation and measurement of progress.
 This allows the group activities to be differentiated to meet each child’s individual needs.